Metal–semiconductor junction: History

 The Schottky diode, also known as the Schottky-barrier diode, was theorized for years, but was first practically realized as a result of the work of Atalla and Kahng during 1960–1961.
 They published their results in 1962 and called their device the "hot electron" triode structure with semiconductor-metal emitter.
 It was one of the first metal-base transistors.
 Atalla continued research on Schottky diodes with Robert J. Archer at HP Associates.
 They developed high vacuum metal film deposition technology, and fabricated stable evaporated/sputtered contacts, publishing their results in January 1963.
 Their work was a breakthrough in metal–semiconductor junction and Schottky barrier research, as it overcame most of the fabrication problems inherent in point-contact diodes and made it possible to build practical Schottky diodes.

-In 1967, Robert Kerwin, Donald Klein and John Sarace at Bell Labs, patented a method to replaced the aluminum gate with a polycrystalline layer of silicon.
+In 1967, Robert Kerwin, Donald Klein and John Sarace at Bell Labs, patented a method to replace the aluminum gate with a polycrystalline layer of silicon.